 The Institute for Entrepreneurial Excellence is a private business organization providing individualized and personalized mentoring and coaching to small business owners and entrepreneurs in the state of Pennsylvania.
 Every participant of the program is matched with an experienced business leader or founder who will share their expertise to help the new entrepreneur widen his network and develop his company for long-term success.

 The U.S. Small Business Administration (SBA) is a government agency and one of the largest providers of small business assistance and programs to small business owners and entrepreneurs in the entire U.S. The SBA has statewide offices in all 50 states so entrepreneurs can gain access to their services easily.
-The government agency provides complete support in the following areas: local business programs, loans and business grants, management trainings, seminars, coaching and other helpful programs.
+The government agency provides complete support in the following areas: local business programs, loans, business grants, management training, seminars, coaching, and other helpful programs.